Microtomography on the ANATOMIX beamline at Synchrotron SOLEIL: Microtomography instrument layout and performance

 Each of the microtomographs (Fig.~\ref{fig:microtomoone}) has two air-bearing tomography rotation stages.
-The standard stage is a model RT500S (LAB Motion Systems, Heverlee, Belgium) with a central hole of diameter 250~mm for samples or environments requiring space far underneath the X-ray beam axis.
+The standard stage is a model RT500S (LAB Motion Systems, Leuven, Belgium) with a central hole of diameter 250~mm for samples or environments requiring space far underneath the X-ray beam axis.
 An XY stage on top of the rotation allows for centering of the sample on the rotation axis.
 A smaller but faster rotation stage from the same supplier (model RT150S) is available for ultrafast tomography.

 Both rotations are mounted on a common slab with a vertical travel range of 120~mm.
 Underneath, a horizontal transverse air-bearing translation driven by a linear motor can be used to change between rotation stages, center the rotation axis on beam and detector, and move the sample in and out of the beam for the acquisition of flatfield images.

 While typical microtomography scans on ANATOMIX take a few minutes, scans can be much faster in experiments optimized for speed.
-Fast tomography can currently go up to $\approx$1 scan per second with the RT500S standard stage and a pco.dimax HS4 camera (PCO AG, Kelheim, Germany).
+Fast tomography can currently go up to approximately one scan per second with the RT500S standard stage and a pco.dimax HS4 camera (PCO AG, Kelheim, Germany).
 The RT150S stage is specified up to 13~rps, and first tests for ultrafast tomography have been conducted at acquisition rates of 18 tomography scans per second.

-All scans are performed on-the-fly, i.e., the rotation stage does not stop rotating during acquisition; the synchronization of motorized axes and detector is usually obtained through the generic Flyscan architecture developed at SOLEIL \citep{leclercq:icalepcs2015}.
+All scans are performed on the fly, i.e., the rotation stage does not stop rotating during acquisition; the synchronization of motorized axes and detector is usually obtained through the generic Flyscan architecture developed at SOLEIL \cite{leclercq:icalepcs2015}.
 The user interface for experiment control is based on Spyc, an iPython-based command-line and scripting environment at SOLEIL.
 Tomography-specific macros developed at the PSICH{\'E} beamline provide tools for easy sample alignment and scan setup, as well as a common user experience for both beamlines.